Kyoto321/build-a-blockchain/README.md

 ## Description

-This repo takes you through building a prototype of a blockchain in Python.
+This repo takes you through building a website application with django in Python.
 It is intended for learning purposes.

-Step 1 — Create a Block
+Step 1 — Create a blog app

-Create the Block.
+Create the Blog App.
+Input the blog app in settings.py url.
-Create a Transaction.
+Create a models.py to process and accept parameters.

 Populate the Block with Transactions.

 Step 2 — Chain the Blocks Together